 3. Add your own spin

-Finally, try to put your own spin on a trope before integrating it into your story.
+Finally, try to put your own spin on a trope when you write your story.
 Start asking yourself what disappointed you about the tropes you’ve encountered before, and what you wished writers would have done differently.
 Just like that, you have inspiration for the different directions you can take with your own characters and story!

-Now you know the important differences between cliches and tropes.
-And one cliche that 80s fans of GI Joe have been spouting for decades is that “knowing is half the battle.”
+Now you know the important differences between cliché and trope.
+And one cliché that ’80s fans of GI Joe have been spouting for decades is that “knowing is half the battle.”

 While that’s true, keep in mind that nobody gets to quit when the battle is only halfway over.
-You may now know the differences between cliches and tropes, but now it’s time to put that knowledge to use.
-Specifically, it’s time to cut those annoying cliches out of your story, while adding tropes that enhance your characters, plot, and setting.
+Now it’s time to put that knowledge to use.
+Specifically, it’s time to cut those annoying clichés out of what you’ve written, while adding tropes that enhance your characters, plot, and setting.